garrandall/popular-music-data/tracks/whats-poppin-jack-harlow.md

 We used to share a connection
 Now it just feels like it's wearing and stretching
 I'm getting real sick of taking advice
-From people that never could stare at reflections (Ooh) Somewhere in there is a lesson
+From people that never could stare at reflections (Oh Somewhere in there is a lesson
 Y'all ain't evolvin', it's very depressing
 I'm at the club with the basketball team